pchiorean/Indentz/README.md

 ### **Scaling**

-These resize the selected object(s) proportionally, as a block.
+These scale the selected object(s) proportionally, as a block.

 * **`ScaleToPageSize.jsx`** and **`ScaleToPageMargins.jsx`** scale to the page size or page margins.